LNL polycategories and doctrines of linear logic: Relation to the literature

 We now consider the ``classical'' case: \lnl polycategories that are not co-unary.

 \begin{prop} An \lnl polycategory in which the modality $\foc$ exists is uniquely determined by a functor of symmetric multicategories

 where $\Pnonlin$ is a cartesian multicategory, $\Plin$ a symmetric polycategory, and $\Umulti$ denotes the underlying symmetric multicategory of a symmetric polycategory.
-Also: \begin{enumerate} \item The modality $\uoc$ also exists if and only if the functor $\foc$ has a right adjoint $\Umulti(\Plin) \to \Pnonlin$ in the 2-category of symmetric multicategories. \item If $\times,1,\ten,\unit,\coten,\counit$ exist, then $\foc$ is equivalently a strong symmetric monoidal functor from a cartesian monoidal category to (the $\ten$ monoidal structure of) a symmetric linearly distributive one. \item Thus, an \lnl polycategory with $\times,1,\ten,\unit,\coten,\counit,\foc,\uoc$ is equivalently an \lnl adjunction $\cM \toot \cL$ in which \cL is linearly distributive.
-Moreover, it also has $\duals$ if and only if \cL is $\ast$-autonomous. \end{enumerate} \end{prop} \begin{proof} Like \cref{thm:lnl-adj}, using the result of~\cite{cs:wkdistrib} that a symmetric polycategory with $\ten,\unit,\coten,\counit$ is equivalently a symmetric linearly distributive category.
+Also: \begin{enumerate} \item The modality $\uoc$ also exists if and only if the functor $\foc$ has a right adjoint

+in the 2-category of symmetric multicategories. \item If $\times,1,\ten,\unit,\coten,\counit$ exist, then $\foc$ is equivalently a strong symmetric monoidal functor from a cartesian monoidal category to (the $\ten$ monoidal structure of) a symmetric linearly distributive one. \item Thus, an \lnl polycategory with $\times,1,\ten,\unit,\coten,\counit,\foc,\uoc$ is equivalently an \lnl adjunction $\cM \toot \cL$ in which \cL is linearly distributive.
+Moreover, it also has $\duals$ if and only if \cL is $\ast$-autonomous. \end{enumerate} \end{prop} \begin{proof} As in \cref{thm:lnl-adj}, we make the modality $\foc$ in an \lnl polycategory into a functor using its universal property; while given a functor as above we define the general linear homsets by

+so that the universal property of $\foc$ holds by definition.
+The rest is also similar to \cref{thm:lnl-adj}, using the result of~\cite{cs:wkdistrib} that a symmetric polycategory with $\ten,\unit,\coten,\counit$ is equivalently a symmetric linearly distributive category.
 The universal property of $\foc$ relative to linear morphisms with arbitrary codomain ensures that it is uniquely determined by its action on underlying multicategories, while $\uoc$ knows nothing about the non-co-unary morphisms at all. \end{proof}

 Note that since $\fwn$ and $\uwn$ can be defined in terms of $\foc,\uoc,\duals$ by $\fwn X = \d{(\foc X)}$ and $\uwn A = \uoc(\d A)$, an \lnl adjunction with \cL $\ast$-autonomous also has $\fwn,\uwn$.
 Thus, we have the following locally full sub-2-categories of \lnlpoly: \begin{itemize} \item \textbf{Linearly distributive \lnl adjunctions} and \textbf{$\ast$-autonomous \lnl adjunctions}, defined as in \cref{thm:ldc-adj}\ref{item:la3}. \item Linearly distributive \lnl adjunctions with any desired limits and colimits in either category, subject to the restrictions that colimits must be preserved by the product or tensor product in each variable, and limits in the linearly distributive category must be preserved by the cotensor product in each variable. \item $\ast$-autonomous closed \lnl adjunctions with any desired limits and colimits in either category. \end{itemize}